cabforum/servercert/docs/Bylaws.md

 **DEFINITIONS**

-**Affiliate:** An entity that directly or indirectly controls, is controlled by or is under common control with, another entity.
+**Affiliate:** An entity that directly or indirectly controls, is controlled by, or is under common control with, another entity.
 Control for the purposes of these Bylaws shall mean direct or indirect beneficial ownership of more than fifty percent of the voting stock, or decision-making authority in the event that there is no voting stock, in an entity.

 **Forum Meetings:** Face-to-face plenary meetings of Members as scheduled from time to time, and does not include meetings such as Working Group, subgroup, committee, or PAG meetings.